proplot-dev/proplot/README.md

 # ProPlot
-A library providing helpful and versatile plotting utilities to hasten the process of crafting publication-quality graphics with `matplotlib`.
+A library providing helpful and versatile plotting utilities that hasten the process of making publication-quality graphics.

 ## Overview
 Import with